tmtsoftware/osw-examples/lscs-example/docs/src/main/index.md

 * Demonstration of how to create Setups that map to LSCS commands
 * Provide examples of implementing the LSCS commands (not all commands in the dictionary are provided)
 * Support for sending a command to one or all segments in the HCD
-* Support for sending commands to Segment using JPL protocol
+* Support for sending commands to Segment using JPL protocol and communicate with the M1CS-team's simulator
 * Demonstration that commands to all segments can complete when all segment commands complete
 * Demonstrate that individual segment commands can complete asynchronously
 * Demonstrate that a HCD can handle overlapping asynchronous commands
 * Demonstrate that the CSW HCD can make 492 socket connections to the project-provided LSCS simulator
-* Demonstrate that the CSW HCD can communicate with the M1CS-team's simulator
 * Show how to test the code at various levels
 * Demonstrate how to send commands to the LSCS Assembly from esw-shell